 - Season the chicken thighs with a ½ teaspoon salt and ½ teaspoon black pepper.
 Add the flour to a small bowl and dip the chicken into the flour to coat on all sides.
 Shake off the excess flour.

 - Add the diced onion, celery and carrots to the pot and season with a ½ teaspoon of salt.
-Cook until the onion is translucent, about 6-8 minutes.
+Cook for 2-3 minutes.
 Add in the tomato paste and garlic cloves and mix well to combine.
+Turn off the sauté function.

 - Add the chicken thighs back to the pot and pour in the wine and the chicken broth.
 Season with rosemary and thyme.